Just under the weather, or mono?

 For the past 2-3 weeks+ I haven't been able to get by without an average of 16+ hours of sleep a day.
 It's a real chore to get up for class (which as a grad student I have only twice a week), or just in general.
 I have a bit of a sore throat occasionally and headaches/aches, and the glands in my throat are pretty swollen and hard, some days worse than others.
 I seem to have zero energy, and it's really starting to make life difficult.
 Also I haven't really been that hungry.
 I saw an NP and she tested me for mono/strep and both came out negative.
 One of my roommates (a pre-med) said that sometimes mono doesn't show up in the quick blood test, and needs to be cultured.
 Should I go back in and retest?
 Could this be mono?

-Your symptoms sound akin to those attributed to mono.
-Even though you tested negative, the test you describe sounds like the Monospot test.
-This checks your blood for Epstein-Barr virus antibodies and will give you results in a day.
-However, it may not detect antibodies during the first week of your illness.
-There are other blood tests that require more time to spot the disease.
-You can also have a blood test to look for an elevated white blood cell count — while it won't confirm that the disease is mono, it can suggest the possibility.
-It is important to see your health care provider to figure out what is really going on.
+If you are still concerned that you have mono, you might talk to your health care provider about other possible tests.
+Other tests for antibodies to the EBV-associated antigens require more time to spot the disease (so you won’t get results the same day).
+But, no test is perfect.
+Here’s one example: The early antigen (EA) test will detect an active EBV in many people, however, about 20 percent of healthy people may have these antibodies for years.
+So, if they get tested, it could result in a false positive.
+Another option is that you can have a blood test to look for an elevated white blood cell count — while it won't confirm that the disease is mono, it can suggest the possibility.
+It may be important to see your health care provider to figure out what is really going on.
 Only s/he will be able to order the tests that will determine if you have mono or something else (and there are plenty of conditions that have similar symptoms).

 In the meantime, here are several suggestions to help you recover:

 - Drink lots of fluids.
-Drinking water and fruit juice can help relieve fever and sore throat and prevents dehydration.
+Drinking water and fruit juice can help relieve fever and sore throat.
+It’ll also help prevent dehydration.

 - Take over-the-counter pain medication.
 Pain relievers such as acetaminophen and ibuprofen can help relieve pain and fever, but will not help against viral attack.